shinjini37/6.835_cvtSimplified/README.md

 (Be sure to close the display window before running the script again, or else the program will pretend to crash.)

 ## Interpretation:
-The yellow lines are the detected lines and the purple circles are the detected circles.
+The yellow/cyan lines are the detected lines and the purple circles are the detected circles.